czetsuyatech/ct-keycloak-iam/README.md

 multi-tenancy, custom storage, n-level resellers by extending Keycloak through its SPIs such as storage, authentication, identity provider, etc.

+This project is using the Pre-Quarkus version of Keycloak.

 ## Features

 ### Custom login page